persquare/URLSchemeHandler/Readme.md

 Make it executable with `chmod +x echo_py`, then double-click `URLSchemeHandler.app` and register the scheme.

-Test it using `open x-echo://echo_py?foo=bar` which should create a text file in you home direectory.
+Test it by invoking the new URL scheme, e.g. `open x-echo://echo_py?foo=bar` which should create a text file in you home direectory.

 ## Open issues
 1. Darn.
 I need to be able to (re)create the the whole URLType section if the app is opened in ScriptEditor